SimonPrato/Temperature-Measurement-Chip/README.md

 ### Integrator
 Accumulates difference between temperature signal and feedback, forming the core of the sigma-delta converter.

+## Layout

+This repository contains only the circuit blocks of the chip.
+Feel free to contact the owner of the repository to request layouts of specific circuit blocks.

 ## Reference

 This implementation is based on concepts from the IEEE paper: